Collapse transition of a Lennard Jones polymer: Methods

-precise measurements of $A_2$ are needed to determine $\Theta$.
-The most commonly applied method simulates two independent chains $\mathbf{X}$ and $\mathbf{Y}$ at temperature $T$ in order to generate independent pairs of configurations $(\mathbf{X}_t,\mathbf{Y}_t)$.
+The most commonly applied method for measuring $A_2$ simulates two independent chains $\mathbf{X}$ and $\mathbf{Y}$ at temperature $T$ in order to generate independent pairs of configurations $(\mathbf{X}_t,\mathbf{Y}_t)$.
 For each pair $E_{\rm inter}$ is sampled by placing the two chains at different distances and orientations with respect to each other and measuring the interaction.
 This can be done specifically by first shifting the two polymers such that their centers of gravity reside at the origin.
 Then a random rotation is applied to one of them and finally one chain is shifted to a random point within a sphere around the origin.
 The radius of the sphere has to be large enough to include all distances that allow relevant interaction between the two polymers.
-It is easy to see that frequent occurrence of large distances renders this method somewhat ineffective and an obvious improvement would be the introduction of a weight function and consequently a weighted average to enhance the selection of smaller distances.
+It is easy to see that the more frequent occurrence of large distances renders this simple method somewhat ineffective and an obvious improvement would be the introduction of a weight function and consequently a weighted average to enhance the selection of smaller distances.
 Regardless of this issue, the main problem with this strategy is that there are rare cases where the two chains interact strongly leading to a comparatively large negative $E_{\rm inter}$.
-Since $-E_{\rm inter}$ appears in the exponent in (\ref{eq:E_II_av}) these cases have an extremely high impact, but for longer chains they are practically impossible to find with the described method since it performs as far as the measurement of $E_{\rm inter}$ is concerned only simple sampling.
+Since $-E_{\rm inter}$ appears in the exponent in (\ref{eq:E_II_av}) these cases have an extremely high impact, but for longer chains they are practically impossible to find with the described method since as far as the measurement of $E_{\rm inter}$ is concerned it performs only simple sampling.
 For this reason we only apply this method for polymers with $N\le32$.

 A method for investigating longer chains in the case of interacting self-avoiding lattice walks has been provided by Grassberger and Hegger \cite{GrassbergerHegger} in the form of importance sampling.
 They propose to simulate an ensemble where the two chains interact and microstates occur with a probability proportional to the weight function